 The CPC Library’s collection is searchable via the University Libraries catalog.

 CPC affiliates may borrow materials from the CPC Library collection.
 To checkout a book, complete the checkout form on the CPC intranet, or email the citation info & barcode (ex.
 CPC200#####) to Lori Delaney.
 You will receive a confirmation email with the due date.

 Some materials from the CPC Library collection may be obtained by special request.
 To make a request, please email the citation information to Lori Delaney.

-During the Fall semester of 2020, most loan periods are negotiable.
+During the Spring 2021 semester, most loan periods are negotiable.
 The official loan periods are:

 UNC Faculty (including CPC Fellows): 180 days

 UNC Graduate Students (including CPC Trainees): 90 days

 UNC Undergraduate Students, UNC Staff, and other borrowers: 30 days

 Use the CPC Library book return in Carolina Square to return books to any UNC Library.
 Once per week, all returned books are delivered to Davis Library for a 72-hour quarantine before being returned to their owning library.